core-wg/transport-indication/draft-ietf-core-transport-indication.md

 when a name resolves to both IPv4 and IPv6 addresses,

 \[ TBD: Do we want to extend this to HTTP proxies?
 Probably just not, and if so, only to those that can just take coap://... for a URI. \]

-## Goals

-This document introduces provisions for the seamless use of different transport mechanisms for CoAP.
-Combined, these provide:

-1. Enablement: Inform clients of the availability of other transports of servers.

-2. No Aliasing: Any URI aliasing must be opt-in by the server.
-Any defined mechanisms must allow applications to keep working on the canonical URIs given by the server.

-3. Optimization: Do not incur per-request overhead from switching transports.
-This may depend on the server's willingness to create aliased URIs.

-4. Proxy usability: All information provided must be usable by aware proxies to reduce the need for duplicate cache entries.

-5. Proxy announcement: Allow third parties to announce that they provide alternative transports to a host.

-For all these functions, security policies must be described that allow the client to use them as securely as the original transport.

-This document will not concern itself with changes in transport availability over time, neither in causing them ("Please take up your TCP interface, I'm going to send a firmware update") nor in advertising their availability in advance.
-Hosts whose transport's availability changes over time can utilize any suitable mechanism to keep client updated, such as placing a suitable Max-Age value on their resources or having them observable.

 # Indicating alternative transports